Important information for parents and families

 Throughout the semester and during break periods the Department of Residence Life sends students information relating to important deadlines and events.
 These notices are linked to in this section, so that parents can stay up to date with what's happening in Residence Life.

-- Click HERE to see a notice about roommate selection that was e-mailed to incoming students on 5/10/2013
+- Click HERE to see a notice about roommate selection that Residence Life has been sending to incoming students as they apply.

 Books for Families